-It's normal for relationship partners to have different needs in at least a few areas, such as: spending time with others vs. spending time with each other, wanting "quality time" together vs. needing time to be alone, going out dancing vs. going to a ballgame, etc. Differing needs don't mean your relationship is coming apart, but it is important to communicate about them to avoid misunderstandings.
+It's normal for relationship partners to have different needs in at least few areas, such as: spending time with others vs. spending time with each other, wanting "quality time" together vs. needing time to be alone, going out dancing vs. going to a ballgame, etc. Differing needs don't mean your relationship is coming apart, but it is important to communicate about them to avoid misunderstandings.

 - Tell your partner directly what you want or need ("I would really like to spend time alone with you tonight"), rather than expecting them to know already ("If you really cared for me, you would know what I want"). - Set aside time to discuss unresolved issues: "I'm feeling uncomfortable about...and would like to talk about it.
 What time is agreeable to you?"
 Pouting, sulking, and the "silent treatment" don't make matters any better. - Inevitably you and your partner will have conflicts, but they needn't be nasty.
-Here are some tips for 'Fair Fighting'. - Use assertive language (see above for a reminder). - Avoid name calling, or intentionally calling attention to known weaknesses or sensitive issues ("hitting below the belt"). - Stay in the present, don't dwell on past grievances. - Listen actively express back to your partner what you understand his/her thoughts and feelings to be. - Admit when you're wrong.
+Here are some tips for 'Fair Fighting'. - Use assertive language (see above for a reminder). - Avoid name calling, or intentionally calling attention to known weaknesses or sensitive issues ("hitting below the belt").

+- Stay in the present, don't dwell on past grievances. - Listen actively express back to your partner what you understand his/her thoughts and feelings to be. - Admit when your wrong

 A lot of your answers seem to assume we're talking about heterosexual relationships.
-What about LGBTI+ relationships?
+What about same-sex relationships?
 Do the same principles apply?

 All humans have the same needs for love, safety, and commitment.
-Whatever a person's gender identity or sexuality we all share the same basic relationship needs.
+Gays, lesbians, and bisexuals are no different.
 But there are some differences:

-- Partners in LGBTI+ relationships must deal with the stress of those members of society who fear or condemn their sexuality or sexual orientation.
-Feeling unable to be open about one's relationship with friends, colleagues, and family can leave the LGBTI+ couple isolated and deprived of a support network. - Prejudice against LGBTI+ people can also affect the couple's self-esteem, making the normal ups and downs of a relationship all the more difficult. - Heterosexist or Cisgender prejudice can affect non-romantic relationships.
-For instance, two female friends, two brothers, or even fathers and sons, may feel reluctant to express their affection and caring for each other for fear of being judged.
+- Since both partners are of the same sex, the characteristics of that gender may be exaggerated in the relationship.
+Sometimes that can be very nice.
+Other times it can be experienced as a problem. - Partners in same-sex relationships must deal with the stress of homophobia, society's widespread fear and condemnation of their sexual orientation.
+Feeling unable to be open about one's relationship with friends, colleagues, and family can leave the same-sex couple isolated and deprived of a support network. - Homophobia can also affect the self-esteem of same-sex partners, making the normal ups and downs of a relationship all the more difficult. - Finally, homophobia can affect non-romantic same-sex relationships.
+For instance, two female friends, two brothers, or even fathers and sons, may feel reluctant to express their affection and caring for each other for fear of being thought gay.